scholarslab/digital-collect-toolkit/docs/social-media/twitter-setup.md

    ![Screen shot of Twitter Developers Site]({{ site.url }}{{ site.baseurl }}/assets/images/select-account.png)

 2. In the 'Account details' section, select your request for access for either your organization or for personal use.

+   **Note:** Selecting "for my own personal use" offers the simplest and quickest method of setting up a developer account.
+If you are following this guide for research or teaching purposes, an individual, personal account is suggested.
+Twitter users can only have a single developement account, and cannot change account types.
+An 'Organization' account differs in that it allows for additional twitter users to share access on a single dev account, however, this is mainly geared toward commercial use and is intended for development for premium APIs ($), and is outside the scope of this guide.
+For more, see [Twitter's FAQ](https://developer.twitter.com/en/docs/basics/developer-portal/faq.html).

     - If you select "for my own personal use," you will be prompted to fill in an Account Name and to select your Primary Country of Operation.
 Both are required.
     - If you select "for my organization," you are required to fill out the following:
         - Organization Name (the name of your account)